 Section 17621(e)(1)(B) of the Education Code requires that the Study determine the impact of the increased number of employees anticipated to result from commercial/industrial development upon the cost of providing school facilities within the School District.
 This code section further adds that employee generation estimates shall be based on the applicable employee generation estimates set forth in the January 1990 edition of "San Diego Traffic Generator Study" ("Traffic Study"), a report by San Diego Association of Governments ("SANDAG").
 The school facilities cost impacts per commercial/industrial square foot as determined in this Study are shown in Table E-2 by commercial/industrial land use type.
-The cost impacts per square foot of commercial/industrial development are greater than or equal to the Applicable School Fees for commercial/industrial development of \$0.30 per square foot.
-Therefore, the School District is reasonably justified in levying the Applicable School Fees on new commercial/industrial development.
+The cost impacts per square foot for each category of commercial/industrial development are equal to or exceed the maximum authorized School Fee of \$0.35 per square foot, except for Rental Self-Storage development.
+Therefore, the School District is justified in levying commercial/industrial School Fees on new commercial/industrial development in an amount up to but not exceeding the maximum authorized School Fee of \$0.35 per square foot ("Applicable Commercial/Industrial School Fees").
+The Applicable Commercial/Industrial School Fees may be imposed on new commercial/industrial construction or reconstruction classified as Rental Self-Storage, up to the respective net cost impact per square foot determined herein.